“Aliee you are so strong.”

 Definition of resilient

-: characterized or marked by resilience: such a
+: characterized or marked by resilience: such as

 b: tending to recover from or adjust easily to misfortune or change

 I will never deny that a therapist in my life has served their purpose.
-Some actually caused more damage than good; accepting my handwritten check and rotated their next “client” in.
+Some actually caused more damage than good; accepting my handwritten check then rotating in their next “client.”
 But then 3.5 yrs ago I found a $180/hr box of Kleenex and a leather couch who rivals my F-Bombs; he threw a bucket of verbal ice cold water on me.
-“Alison why hell do you think your life has been ‘normal’?”
+I knew that first appointment I had found my therapist.
+“Alison why do you think your life has been ‘normal’?”

 Me: (insert smart-ass deflecting response that I will keep to myself)